 And if you do have multiple businesses, you can still get multiple Ink Bolds, and now multiple Ink Pluses.
 Bang Bang.

-Apply Below for the New Ink Plus 50,000 offer with $5,000 spend requirement in 3 months.
+Apply Below for the New Ink Plus offer.
 [I do receive a referral credit if you apply through my link.
 I'm truly grateful if you do!]

 I have said it once, and I will say it again.
 I gotta rebuild my Ultimate Rewards account.
 And that happens by signing up for and using my Sapphire Preferred and Ink Bold cards.
 Now you can add into the mix the new Ink Plus.
 I’m married (miles perk), so multiply all that by 2!